Cloud Native Security¶

-AWS Security Hub provides the aggregation point for GuardDuty and IAM Access Analyzer findings across multiple AWS accounts, acts as the conduit to Rackspace systems, and serves as a single pane of glass for all native security services which emit findings.
-It also provides compliance standard checks against industry best practices (e.g. CIS AWS Foundations).
-Security Hub will be enabled for all Cloud Native Security customers, but the compliance standards feature will be optional.
+AWS Security Hub provides the aggregation point for GuardDuty and IAM Access Analyzer findings across multiple AWS accounts, acts as the conduit to Rackspace systems, and serves as a single pane of glass for all native security services which generate findings.
+It also provides security standard checks against industry best practices (e.g. CIS AWS Foundations).
+Security Hub will be enabled for all Cloud Native Security customers, but the security standards feature is optional.

 This Service Block requires Security Hub, but the other native security products are optional and can be disabled by creating a ticket with Rackspace.

 During onboarding to this Service Block, Rackspace will deploy and configure the security products onto customer's AWS account(s) across different regions.
 Rackspace will also collaborate with the customer to create a customer-specific runbook.